SergiySavarin/interpret_me/README.md

-Simple implementation eval function with your oun ruls
+Simple implementation eval function with your oun ruls for parsing and compiling code.